colinsullivan/supercollider-redux/README.md

 ### Constants
 #### `READY_STATES`
 An enum with the possible values for the ready states of `scStoreReadyState`, `scLangReadyState`, `scSynthReadyState`.

+## Browser API
+The browser API exposes the subset of the functionality of supercollider-redux that may be relevant to a browser UI, the actions, reducers, and constants.
+As a browser cannot spawn a SuperCollider process, the controller class is not exposed.

 ## Example Projects